safinrashid/SWELab-Team-4/Checkpoint1.md

 f.
 Map each system requirement to one or more stakeholder needs to ensure that all stakeholder needs are met.

 ## User Stories

+We plan to use the built-in GitHub 'Project' tool in this repository to delegate work items effectively in one spot.

 ## Sketches